kmamal/node-sdl/README.md

 * `width: <number>` The width of the image in pixels.
 * `height: <number>` The height of the image in pixels.
 * `stride: <number>` How many bytes each row of the image takes up in the buffer.
-This is usually equal to `width * bytesPerPixel`, but can be larger if the rows of the buffer are padded to always be some multiple of bytes.
+Usually equal to `width * bytesPerPixel`, but may be larger if the rows of the buffer are padded to always be some multiple of bytes.
 * `format: `[`<PixelFormat>`](#pixel-formats) The binary representation of the data in the buffer.
 * `buffer: <Buffer>` Holds the actual pixel data for the image, in the format and layout specified by all the above arguments.

-So for example, to fill the window with a red+green gradient you could do:
+So, for example, to fill the window with a red+green gradient you could do:

 ```js
 const { pixelWidth: width, pixelHeight: height } = window